 - 1 1/4 cups coconut water or water (you can use the soaked water from the dried fruit here too)

-- 6 unsulphured medium-sized soft dried apricots (soak until soft and drain if too hard)
+- 6 unsulphured medium-sized soft dried apricots (if they are very hard, soak until softened then drain)

 - 1-inch piece of ginger, peeled or 1/2 tsp ground ginger